 The withholding tax is levied at a flat rate of 35%.
-This rate may also be reduced for particular countries under an international tax treaty.
+This rate may also be reduced for specific countries under an international tax treaty.

 e.
 Taxation of income from land

 Income from land is taxed either as a capital gain on real estate or as ordinary income.
-The taxation of capital gain on real estate depends on how long the asset has been owned and also varies from one canton to another.
+The taxation of real estate capital gains depends on how long the asset has been owned and varies from one canton to another.

 f.
 Taxation of capital gains

-For an individual, the capital gain realised on the sale of controlling or non-controlling interest is exempt from all Swiss taxes, provided that the seller qualifies as a ‘private investor’ (as opposed to a professional securities dealer that is subject to ordinary corporate income tax on all its profits, including capital gains).
+For individuals, the capital gain realised on the sale of a controlling or non-controlling interest is exempt from all Swiss taxes, provided that the seller qualifies as a ‘private investor’ (as opposed to a professional securities dealer subject to ordinary corporate income tax on all profits, including capital gains).
 This applies in all cantons.

-The capital gains realised by a corporation are taxed at the same rates as ordinary income if no exception applies (e.g. the so-called ‘participation reduction’).
+Capital gains realised by a company are taxed at the same rates as ordinary income if no exception applies (e.g. the so-called ‘participation reduction’).

 g.
 Stamp and/or capital duties.

-A capital duty on the issuance and the increase of the equity of Swiss corporations is levied at a flat rate of 1% of the fair market value of the transferred assets, with an exemption regarding the first CHF 1 million of the share capital of the company.
-Moreover, a multitude of transactions qualify for an issuance stamp tax exemption.
+A capital duty on the issuance and the increase of the equity of Swiss corporations is levied at a flat rate of 1% of the fair market value of the transferred assets, with an exemption for the first CHF one million of company share capital.
+Moreover, many transactions qualify for an issuance stamp tax exemption.